 While many modern depictions show the Kraken as a giant squid, earlier accounts of the beast described it as having spindly appendages like a crab’s.

-3. It’s far, far larger than your boat.
+3. The Kraken is far, far larger than your boat.

 Accounts disagree on exactly how big the Kraken really is, but one thing is certain: It’s huge.
 Descriptions go from vague (the length of 10 ships) to more specific (a mile and a half long).
 Some stories say that unlucky sailors would mistake the beast for an island and try to land on it.
 These foolish sea-goers would then be dragged down into the ocean.

-4. You know it’s coming when you see fish rise to the surface.
+4. You know the Kraken is coming when you see fish rise to the surface.

 If sailors saw gurgling bubbles, surfacing fish, or a plethora of jellyfish, they knew something was up down below.
 While fleeing sea-life always preceded the Kraken’s approach, their appearance unfortunately didn’t give sailors enough time to get out of the way.
 The monster’s great size and many tentacles make it a difficult predator to evade.